scikit-rf/scikit-rf/doc/source/tutorials/circuit_synthesis.rst

 Introduction
 -------------

 **skrf** supports the  microwave network synthesis based on transmission line models.
-Network creation is accomplished through methods of the Media class (see :mod:`skrf.media`), which represents a transmission line object for a given medium.
+Network creation is accomplished through methods of the Media class, which represents a transmission line object for a given medium.
 Once constructed, a :class:`~media.Media` object contains the neccesary properties such as ``propagation constant`` and ``characteristic impedance``, that are needed to generate microwave circuits.

 This tutorial illustrates how created Networks using several different :class:`~media.Media` objects.
 The basic usage is,